Find MSC Magnifica Cruises to New Zealand (with Prices) - Cruise Critic

 116 Nights

-Port: Genoa • Marseille • Barcelona • Malaga • Casablanca • Mindelo • Bahia de Salvador • +45 more

-Port: Rome • Genoa • Marseille • Barcelona • Malaga • Casablanca • Mindelo • Bahia de Salvador • +44 more
+Port: Genoa • Marseille • Barcelona • Malaga • Casablanca • Mindelo • Bahia de Salvador • +44 more

 118 Nights